Kapalabhati: Skull-Shining Breath for Energy & Clarity

 The Mechanics

-Unlike normal breathing where both inhale and exhale are active, Kapalabhati reverses the emphasis:
+In normal breathing both inhale and exhale are active.
+Kapalabhati reverses the emphasis:

-- Moves Prana — the rapid breathing drives Prana (life force) upward through the energy channels
+- Moves Prana.
+Rapid breathing drives Prana upward through the energy channels

 The Ayurvedic Perspective